Ian306/Ian306/README.md

 ### 👋 Hi, I’m **Ian Saucedo**

-I'm a computer science student at [UANL - FCFM](http://www.fcfm.uanl.mx/).
+I have a bachelor in Computer Science at [UANL - FCFM](http://www.fcfm.uanl.mx/).

 ### 👀 I’m interested in Data Science and Machine learning